google/earthengine-community/tutorials/drawing-tools-region-reduction/index.md

 ## User interface

-This section defines the drawing control, which contains instructions and drawing tool buttons.
+This section defines the drawing control panel, which contains instructions and drawing tool buttons.

 1\.
 Define a dictionary of symbols to augment the text label for each of the geometry buttons defined in the following step.
 The symbols are kept separate from the text to avoid unexpected cursor behavior when mixing symbols and text.
-The symbols will be concatenated with text in the following step.

 ```js
 var symbol = {